projectcalico/calico/maintenance/ebpf/enabling-bpf.md

 - eBPF mode does not yet support host endpoints, or, their associated policy types.
 - Switching to and from eBPF mode is disruptive to existing workload connections.
 Workloads that do not detect and recover from connection loss may need to be restarted.
 - Hybrid clusters (with some eBPF nodes and some standard dataplane nodes) are not supported.
 (In such a cluster, NodePort traffic from eBPF nodes to non-eBPF nodes will be dropped.)
+- eBPF mode does not support floating IPs.

 ### Features